TV buying guide: How to buy your ideal television

 If you like to sit less than 1.5 metres from the screen then choose a screen size of up to 32 inches.

 Like sitting a litter further back (between 1.5 and 2 metres)?
 Then a screen size of 32 to 39 inches will be fine.

 A viewing distance between 2 and 2.5 metres will suit a TV of 40 to 45 inches.

 If you like sitting 2.5 to 3 metres away from the screen, then you can select a screen size of 46 to 55 inches.

 Over 3 metre and you can super-size your TV and use a screen size of over 56 inches.

 Finally, how you plan to mount the TV has a big impact on the size.
 If you’re using a stand, then the TV will feel closer and the picture will be more apparent.
 So you might be able to choose a slightly smaller size.

-If you plan to mount the TV on the wall, then you might add another 30 or so cms on to the viewing distance.
+If you plan to mount the TV on the wall, then you might add another 30 or so cms on to the viewing distance, which means you can move up another screen size.
 In reality, this could take you from 42-inch to a 50-inch.